 In the meanwhile, our studio is home to three floor looms and three spinning wheels!

 This is our 1920’s Bernat F130 six harness loom.
 It’s newest to us, and we are still learning the ropes with this beauty we call Gracie.
 She needed some refurbishing and the girls did a great job on her!
 She makes some beautiful cloth.
-I hope to share some of the links and information that I have gathered on this unique loom!
+She was recently sold to a wonderful weaver lady that fell in love with her!

 And we have a lovely old Union 36 rug loom.
 Her name is Rosie.
 She makes some beautiful rugs on her old body!
 She actually lived through a fire!
 You can see some of the scorching on her frame and such.
 We think it just adds a lot of character to this old grand lady.